IETF-TEAS-WG/actn-poi/draft-ietf-teas-actn-poi-applicability.md

-If LLDP is enabled on both LAG members and groups, two types of LLDP packets are transmitted by the routers and received by the optical nodes on some Cross-technology links: one sent for the LLDP session configured at LAG member (Aggregation Port)level and another one for the LLDP session configured at LAG group (Aggregated Port)level.
-This could cause some issues when LLDP snooping is used to discover the Cross-technology links, as defined in {{cross-technology-link-discovery}}.
+If LLDP is enabled on both LAG members and groups, two types of LLDP packets are transmitted by the routers and received by the optical nodes on some cross-technology Ethernet links: one sent for the LLDP session configured at LAG member (Aggregation Port)level and another one for the LLDP session configured at LAG group (Aggregated Port)level.
+This could cause some issues when LLDP snooping is used to discover the cross-technology Ethernet links, as defined in {{cross-technology-link-discovery}}.

-The Cross-technology link discovery is based only on the LLDP session configured on the LAG members (Aggregation Ports) to allow discovery of these links independently from the configuration of the underlay optical tunnel or from the LAG group.
+The cross-technology Ethernet link discovery is based only on the LLDP session configured on the LAG members (Aggregation Ports) to allow discovery of these links independently from the configuration of the underlay optical tunnel or from the LAG group.